emscripten-core/emscripten/site/source/docs/contributing/developers_guide.rst

 If you find a regression, bisection is often the fastest way to figure out what went wrong.
-This is true not just for finding an actual regression in Emscripten that you want to fix, but also if your project stopped working when you upgrade, and you need to investigate if it's an Emscripten regression or something else.
+This is true not just for finding an actual regression in Emscripten but also if your project stopped working when you upgrade, and you need to investigate if it's an Emscripten regression or something else.

 The normal ``git bisect`` workflow can work if you just need to bisect a single repository.
 For example, you can bisect only on the emscripten repo if you are on